Tareq al-Shoufi

 Tareq al-Shoufi (born in Suwayda Governorate) is the founder of the Suwayda Military Council, which participated in Druze revolts in Suwayda.

 Life

 He was born in Suwayda Governorate specifically in Shannireh, on the outskirts of Suwayda.
 He enlisted in the Syrian Arab Armed Forces in 1997 and served until 2015, when he retired after clashes with the rebels.

 After the fall of Assad

 He founded the Suwayda Military Council and emphasized that the group sought to unify with the Syrian Army and highlighted decentralization as a key principle, was rejected by Hikmat al-Hijri, who called them separatists.
 After this, al-Shoufi declared that the group is under al-Hijri's spiritual leadership.

 During Southern Syria clashes in April al-Shoufi recruited people to fight against the Syrian Transitional Government.

 Al-Shoufi participated in the Southern Syria clashes in July against Bedouin tribes and the Syrian Transitional Government.

+At some point after the formation of the National Guard under al-Hijri's leadership, al-Shoufi was forced into hiding, having being accused by the of collaborating with the Syrian Transitional Government (STG) in defiance of al-Hijri's anti-STG stance.